check-spelling/check-spelling-docs/Feature:-Suggest-Area-Dictionaries.md

 it's possible to check a number of potential supplemental dictionaries against files and determine which ones would have the most benefit.

-I'm still thinking about how to do this.
+I'm still thinking about how best to do this, however I have an initial implementation.

 It could be done against the final unknown list, or it could be done on a per-file basis.

+## Initial implementation

+The initial implementation will report raw numbers for each dictionary it knows about (this list is configurable), and will sort by most matches to fewest.

+Note that some dictionaries have a large number of typos (this is especially true of the `cpp` dictionary) and thus adding it will result in a lot of false-negatives (i.e. the spell checker will no longer flag a misspelled word as misspelled because the word is in its dictionary of "correctly" spelled words).

+## Suggesting thresholds

 I'm not sure what the threshold for suggesting a word list should be.

-## Possibilities

 * covers `>x(%)` of the unknown words
 * known word list covers `>x(%)` of the dictionary